alexkuang/blog-old/_posts/2020-12-05-io-inspect-label.md

 ---

 `IO.inspect` is great for println debugging, and generally "does the right thing" with just about any input you throw at it.
-Up until recently though, I would use it in a way that looked something like this:
+Up until recently, I would use it in a way that looked something like this:

 ```elixir
 IO.puts("debugging pw validation (length)")